HighlanderLab/RcppTskit/README.md

 Contents
 --------

-  * `extern` - Git submodules for kastore and tskit and instructions on copying their C code
+  * `extern` - Git submodule for tskit and instructions on copying its C code

   * `R` - R package